MPLP: Massively Parallelized Lazy Planning: Discussion and Future Work

 \subsection{3D navigation}

-The first domain is motion planning for 3D ($x,y,\theta$) navigation of a PR2 robot in an indoor environment shown in Fig.~\ref{fig:nav3d_problem}.
-The robot can move along 18 simple motion primitives ($1$ \si{\meter} forward, $0.5$\si{\meter} forward, $1$\si{\meter} right, \ang{6} clockwise turn, etc.).
+The first domain is motion planning for 3D ($x,y,\theta$) navigation of a PR2 robot in an indoor environment similar to the one used in \cite{narayanan2017heuristic} and shown in Fig.~\ref{fig:nav3d_problem}.
+The robot can move along 18 simple motion primitives that independently change the three state coordinates by incremental amounts.
 Evaluating each primitive involves collision checking of the robot model (approximated as spheres) against the world model (represented as a 3D voxel grid) at interpolated states on the primitive.
 Though approximating the robot with spheres instead of meshes dramatically speeds up collision checking, it is still the most expensive component of the search.
-The computational cost of edge evaluation increases with increasing granularity of interpolated states at which collision checking is carried out.
-In the lazy approximation of the primitives, we collision check just the final state along the primitive.
-The search uses Euclidean distance as the admissible heuristic.
-We evaluate on 50 trials in each of which the start configuration of the robot and goal region are sampled randomly.
+The computational cost of edge evaluation increases with an increasing granularity of interpolated states at which collision checking is carried out. \sm{We use two types of primitives: 1) 16 primitives that change the $(x, y)$ coordinates, but do not change $\theta$ and 2) 2 primitives that only change $\theta$.
+We vary the computational cost of edge evaluations by varying the Euclidean distance (\cci) between two consecutive states along a primitive at which collision checking is carried out (i.e. the discretization of the primitives for collision checking), for the first type of primitives.
+In general, a smaller \cci produces a better approximation, while larger \cci can cause the robot to tunnel through obstacles.
+For the second type of primitives, collision checking is always carried out at $\pm1^{\circ}$ increments in $\theta$, and this parameter is not varied for the sake of simplicity.} In the optimistic approximation of the primitives, we collision check just the final state along the primitive. \sm{In this domain, this approximation is incorrect about $24\%$ of the time.} The search uses Euclidean distance as the admissible heuristic. \sm{The experiments were run on an AWS c5a.24xlarge instance with 96 vCPUs, running Ubuntu 18.04.
+We evaluate on 50 trials in each of which the start configuration of the robot and goal region are sampled randomly.}

-\subsubsection{Comparison to Lazy Search Baselines}
+\subsubsection{Comparison to lazy search baselines}